Debts Canceled in Bankruptcy Are Not Taxable Income

 A forgiven or canceled debt is one where the creditor agrees to or is prohibited from pursuing you for the money.
 You no longer owe it.
 These debts are usually not considered income if that happens as part of a bankruptcy proceeding, but "usually" is the key word here.

 The rules change if you have debts forgiven outside of bankruptcy, but in some cases you don't have to report these as income either.

 Debts Canceled in Bankruptcy

-This is the case even if you receive a Form 1099-C from a lender, showing the amount of the debt that's been cancelled or discharged.
-Hockenberry advises, "Attach Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment) to your income tax return.
+This is the case even if you receive a Form 1099-C from a lender showing the amount of the debt that's been canceled or discharged.
+Hockenberry advises, "Attach Form 982, "Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment)", to your income tax return.
 This shows the IRS that the discharged amount is excluded from income under Code Sec.
 108."

-Debts Cancelled Before You File for Bankruptcy
+Debts Canceled Before You Filed for Bankruptcy

-If You Don't File for Bankruptcy
+If You Don't File for Bankruptcy—The Gift Loophole

-According to the IRS in Publication 525, "Generally, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount in your income.
+According to the IRS in Publication 525, "Generally, if a debt you owe is canceled or forgiven other than as a gift or bequest, you must include the canceled amount in your income.
 You have no income from the canceled debt if it is intended as a gift to you.
 A debt includes any indebtedness for which you are liable or which attaches to property you hold."

-But here's another catch: The extent of your insolvency must be as great as or more than the debt that was cancelled.
-If your debts exceed the fair market value of your assets by $10,000, and if a lender forgives $10,000 in debt or less, you're fine.
+But here's another catch: The extent of your insolvency must be as great as or more than the debt that was canceled.
+You're fine if your debts exceed the fair market value of your assets by $10,000 and a lender forgives $10,000 in debt or less.
 But if the lender cancels a $15,000 debt, the difference— $5,000—becomes taxable income if your insolvency is only $10,000.